polarbeargo/Bertelsmann-Scholarship---Introduction-to-AI-in-Business-Nanodegree-Program/README.md

 Day 8 : 30/12/2020
 Polarbeargo

 * Participating in California go! study group meeting!
-Meet Viktoria Liu who is a warm, beautiful and light heart person :blush:.
+Meet Viktoria Liu who is a warm, beautiful and light-hearted person :blush:.
 We discuss the Group project idea, our progress in the Introduction to AI in Business Nanodegree Program and our hobby together :star:.
 ![][image2]
 * Reviewing Computer Vision Nanodegree Program to curriculum 1.
 Introduction to Computer Vision lesson 5 Convolutional Filters and Edge Detection.
 * Reviewing AI for trading Nanodegree Program curriculum 1.
 Quantitative Trading lesson 24 Risk Factor Models section 7 Factor Model of Portfolio Return.
+* After completed the course start reviewing curriculum 3 Creating a Dataset